 - Demanding food, attention, or games on their own schedule

-- May even become extra aggressive towards cats that are sick or showing signs of weakness
+- May even show increased aggression towards cats that are sick or showing signs of weakness

 What to do about it?

 Ah, the million-dollar question!
 Changing dominant behavior will definitely require some conscious effort on your part.
-The name of the game is positive reinforcement, which essentially means you have to shape the desired behavior by only rewarding positive actions, and ignoring everything else.
+The name of the game is positive reinforcement, a mechanism also used in behavior training which essentially means you have to shape the desired behavior by only rewarding positive actions and ignoring everything else.

-This sounds easy, but it’s not.
+This sounds easy enough in theory, but can actually be quite challenging in reality.
 You may be inclined to punish bad behavior instead, but this will likely not lead to the results you’re seeking.
 A more effective approach is to show a cat with a dominant streak in a polite manner that boundaries are not to be crossed.
 For this, you’ll need a healthy dose of patience.

-By doing these things consistently and frequently, you will send a clear signal to your bossy cat.
-That is often enough to promote a positive change.
-If not, you may be dealing with the bossiest of all: an alpha cat.
+By doing these things frequently and consistently, you will send a clear signal to a bossy cat that they have to respect you in order to get their needs met.
+This is often enough to promote a positive change.
+If problems still persist despite your best efforts, you may be dealing with the bossiest of all: an alpha cat.

 The Alpha Syndrome

-At the most extreme level of dominance is an alpha cat.
+At the most extreme level of dominance is are alpha males and alpha females.
 Whereas most cats are reasonably warm and friendly towards fellow pets and humans, the alpha is one with its own agenda.
 If you happen to own one (or perhaps more accurately, are owned by one!), you’ll quickly discover that they rarely take no for an answer.

 Alphas are natural-born leaders that can be found among many other animal species.
-The reason they behave so selfishly is due to high levels of testosterone, the male sex hormone, which in effect makes them want to take control of every situation and refuse to take cues from anyone but themselves.
+The reason for such selfish behaviour lies in elevated levels of testosterone, the male sex hormone, which in effect makes the animal want to take control of every situation and refuse to take cues from anyone but themselves.

 How to dominate an Alpha

-If you can successfully show an Alpha that he doesn’t get access to good things unless you allow it, all the drama and bossiness will eventually turn into respect.
+If you can successfully show a male or female alpha that it doesn’t get access to good things unless you allow it, all the drama and bossiness will eventually turn into respect.
 Here are a few ways to start asserting your dominance:

-- Make a list of situations that you know are trouble, and start avoiding them.
+- Make a list of situations that always result in trouble, and start avoiding them.
 For example, if a cat is biting your feet in the morning to force you out of bed, then lock them out of your room at night.

 - Be sure to feed an alpha at set times and do not deviate.
 Especially not when they demand it!

-- Do not respond to aggressive behavior with more violence, but simply put the alpha alone in another room for an hour.
+- Do not respond to aggressive behavior towards other cats with more violence, but simply put the alpha alone in another room for an hour.

 - Make it a hard rule to only give this cat treats and toys when they are on their best behavior (or if they have done something to earn it)